3D Object Detection and Vehicle Classification based on LiDAR Point Clouds for Real-time Traffic Flow Monitoring

 The goal of this project is to detect and classify vehicle types and monitor the real-time traffic flow of highways in Southern California.

-- Process the real-time vehicle detection results and generate statistic data for traffic flow, including number of vehicles in each type, traffic flow speed, density, etc.
+Process the real-time vehicle detection results and generate statistical data for traffic flow, including number of vehicles in each type, traffic flow speed, density, etc.

 Research Methods